Mr1kuntal/netflix-gpt/README.md

 - updateProfile() ---> function provided by google firebase to update a user profile which already exist
 - signInWithEmailAndPassword() ---> function provided by google firebase to login a user with email and password
 - signOut() ---> function provided by google firebase to signout a user
+- onAuthStateChanged() ---> function provided by google firebase to get alert if user signin or signout, means if user is signin or signout this function will know about it